Robadob/sdl_exp/README.md

 ```

 ### Shader Uniforms & Attributes
 The `Shaders` and `Entity` objects attempt to automatically manage uniforms and attributes, you can assist their functioning by using the below naming schemes for your uniforms and vertex attributes.
+Each shader object should only be attached to a single entity, otherwise their bindings will all be shared.
 You can also configure your own static and dynamic uniform floats and ints by calling `addStaticUniform()` and `addDynamicUniform()` on the relevant `Shaders` object.

 * Uniforms:
   * `_modelViewMat` - ModelView Matrix[Mat4]
   * `_projectionMat` - Projection Matrix[Mat4]
   * `_modelViewProjectionMat` - ModelViewProjection Matrix[Mat4]
+  * `_normalMat` - Normal Matrix[Mat4]
   * `_texture` - Texture Sampler[sampler2D/samplerCube]
   * `_color` - gl_Color equivalent[Vec3/Vec4]
-* Atributes:
+* Attributes:
   * `_vertex` - Vertex Position[Vec3/Vec4]
   * `_normal` - Vertex Normal[Vec3/Vec4]
   * `_color` - Vertex Color[Vec3/Vec4]